flamsanct/flamsanct.github.io/org/README.md

 Another possibility is where levels that generally coincide with senior or leadership roles (Level 6 and up) can't be earned automatically and require satisfying a set of pre-requisites in order to considered for manual promotion by higher ranking roles in the DAO.
 With this approach, we could even consider entrusting special privileges to the highest levels like limited moderation powers in Discord.

-### Quests

-Quests could be any small task that the DAO needs completed.
-Some may be reoccurring, and some may be a one time deal.
-The rewards for completing these tasks could be some combination of world XP, $ORE, or possibly future in-game items.
-Quests represent a great way to get new people to take the leap of making their first formal contribution to the world.

-One interesting possibility is that we could allow aspiring pilots that don't have a ship to level up as high as rank 4 (Cadet) by completing quests and be paid in $ORE.
-This could eventually allow them to participate in the in-game ship auctions and have a shot at winning a ship of their own, which would then allow them to participate in the rest of the ecosystem.

 ## The Game Loop of Autonomous Organizations

  We've thus far established that A DAO structure based on working groups brings us much closer to a functional operating framework as an organization.
 A universal achievement system provides a toolkit of fun, non-financial rewards that can be used to gamify any part of the ecosystem and motivate collective autonomous action taking.
 But if we are to take this idea of a truly self sufficient, decentralized autonomous world seriously, we need to think about how it will actually operate as a holistic system.